-2. What can I do if I forgot my password?
+3. What can I do if I forget my password?

-If you forgot your password, you must reset your router.
-Unfortunately this process will change all your settings back to the factory defaults.
+If you forget your password, you must reset your router.
+Unfortunately, this process will change all your settings back to the factory defaults.

-To reset the router, locate the reset button (hole) on the rear panel of the unit.
-With the router powered on, use a paper clip to hold the button down for 10 seconds.
+To reset the router, locate the reset button (hole) on the back of the unit.
+With the router powered on, use an unfolded paper clip to press and hold the button down for about 10 seconds.
 Release the button and the router will go through its reboot process.
 Wait about 30 seconds to access the router.
-The default IP address is 192.168.0.1.
-When logging in, the username is admin and leave the password box empty.